gr33ndata/jonthebeach/README.md

 ### Create a new environment

+First, go to the `jonthebeach` directory:

 ```sh
 cd jonthebeach
 ```

+Let's now create a new environment.
+Good practice, to keep your computer clean:

 ```sh
 conda create --name jotb python=3.9
 ```

+et's now activate the environment we have just created:

 ```sh
 conda activate jotb
 ```

+Install the needed requirements:

 ```sh
 pip install --upgrade -r requirements.txt